bugaevc/wl-clipboard/README.md

 ```

 wl-clipboard only supports Linux (though patches to add BSD support are
 welcome!).
-The only manadatory dependency is the `wayland-client` library (try
+The only mandatory dependency is the `wayland-client` library (try
 package named `wayland-devel` or `libwayland-dev`).

 Optional dependencies for building: